goetas/twital/doc/api.rst

 .. tip::

-    Take a look to ``Goetas\Twital\EventSubscriber\CustomNamespaceRawSubscriber`` to see what can be done using this event.
+    Take a look at ``Goetas\Twital\EventSubscriber\CustomNamespaceRawSubscriber`` to see what can be done using this event.

 Event ``compiler.post_load``
 ............................

 This event is fired just after a ``Goetas\Twital\SourceAdapeter::load()`` call.
-Here you can modify the `DOMDocument`_ object; it is a good point where apply modifications that can't be done by node parsers.
+Here you can modify the `DOMDocument`_ object; it is a good point where to apply modifications that can't be done by node parsers.
 You can also add nodes that will be parsed by Twital (eg: ``t:if`` attribute, ``t:include`` nodes, etc).